Algorithms for Competitive Division of Chores

-\textbf{\emph{Overview of the algorithm}}.
-Our main theorem is based on the following observation: computing competitive allocations for chores becomes easy if the Pareto frontier is known.
-Then every face of the frontier is easy to check for containing a competitive allocation and the intuition comes from numerical methods: the solution to a constrained optimization problem is easy to find if we know the set of active constraints.
-We show that for a competitive division of chores, the Pareto frontier can be computed in polynomial time in the number of items $m$ for a fixed number of agents $n$ or in polynomial time in $n$ for fixed $m$.
-This implies a polynomial algorithm for computing all competitive utility profiles.
+\textbf{\emph{Overview of the algorithm.}} The theorem is based on the following observation: computing competitive allocations for chores becomes easy if the Pareto frontier is known.
+Then every face of the frontier is easy to check for containing a competitive allocation.
+The intuition comes from numerical methods: the solution to a constrained optimization problem is easy to find if we know the active constraints.
+We show that the Pareto frontier can be computed in polynomial time in the number of chores $m$ for a fixed number of agents $n$ or in polynomial time in $n$ for fixed $m$.
+This gives a strongly polynomial time algorithm for computing all competitive utility profiles.